paekva/ui_evaluator_cli/README.md

 By default, the path of the configuration file is considered the root of the application, however this can be overwritten with the config contents.

 The default path to the configuration file is './', however, it can be overwritten with argument after `evaluate` command.

+### Output
+By default, the app provides two format of output for the calculated metrics, the CSV file and console.
+The [example of CSV output file](./results_groups.example.csv) is presented in the repository.
+The console is a repetition of the CSV table, just in a text format directly to console.